zanuka/lynx-vue-genesis/README.md

   - Custom Vite plugin for seamless Vue-Lynx integration
   - Debug panel for visualizing thread communication
   - Fallback handling for graceful degradation
+  - **Cross-platform support** for Web, iOS, and Android
+  - **Platform-adaptive components** that automatically use the right implementation

 - 🛠️ **Development Tools**
   - [Vite](https://github.com/vitejs/vite) for lightning-fast development